-The National Advisory Committee for Heart Disease (NACHD) coordinates implementation of the Heart Disease Improvement Plan.
-The Committee aims to promote Scotland-wide collaboration, peer support and dissemination of best practice.
+The National Heart Disease Task Force oversees implementation of the Heart Disease Action Plan.
+The task force aims to promote Scotland-wide collaboration, peer support and dissemination of best practice.

 Out of Hospital Cardiac Arrest (OHCA)

-Every year over 3,5000 people around Scotland are treated by the Ambulance Service after having a cardiac arrest.
+Every year, over 3,000 people around Scotland are treated by the Scottish Ambulance Service after having a cardiac arrest.

 Scotland’s Out-of-Hospital Cardiac Arrest (OHCA) Strategy 2021 to 2026 reflects progress made since throughout the lifetime of the previous strategy (2015 to 2020), and sets out the next steps the Save a Life for Scotland partnership will take to ensure as many people as possible survive an out-of-hospital cardiac arrest in Scotland.

 The implementation of the strategy is overseen by the OHCA reference group, chaired by Professor Jason Leitch, National Clinical Director, Scottish Government.